amoskim318/Mikphisher/README.md

 * Press `1` → Start Mikphisher
 * Press `2` → Contact the Admin
+* Type ls to list the files the username and password will be stored in afile input log
 ---

 **✅ This project is actively maintained.**